hong7070/Face-Super-Resolution-GANs/README.md

 * Cao, Q., Shen, L., Xie, W., Parkhi, O. M., & Zisserman, A. (2018).
 VGGFace2: A Dataset for Recognising Faces across Pose and Age. *2018 13th IEEE International Conference on Automatic Face & Gesture Recognition (FG 2018).*

 ---

-*This README was generated based on the "Final Project.pdf" report.*